patxu/ClimbAR/climbARUnity/README.md

   <img src="readme_imgs/menu.png" width=600px>

+The MusicGame and RocMan game will be a good starting point for a developer looking to use our platform to create a game of their own.

 ## Climbing Hold Abstraction

 The ClimbAR sdk provides a base class `ClimbingHold` which encapsulates the basic collider logic on holds that is used in most games.
 Most importantly, `ClimbingHold` implements smoothing.
 Since the hand joints of the Kinect skeleton jump around, using a simple collider to represent a hold will cause the hold to toggle back and forth from grabbed to not grabbed very quickly.
 Internally, `ClimbingHold` uses a state machine with four states: